 Fig. 5.
 Relative error in spawning biomass during years for which the estimation method was provided data (years 26 through 80) and the forecast period (years 81 through 100, to the right of vertical red dashed lines) for six levels of autocorrelation in the simulated data (columns) and four estimation methods (rows).
 Horizontal dashed red lines indicate a relative error of zero.
 Upper and lower edges of the boxes correspond to the first and third quartiles (the 25th and 75th percentiles) and the whiskers correspond to 1.5 times the distance between the first and third quartiles.
 In each plot, the number in the top left indicates the number of converged runs (out of 100), the bottom left number is AARE for the years with data, while the bottom right number is AARE in the forecast.

 Fig. 6.
 Performance of forecast interval estimates for different estimation methods (rows) and levels of autocorrelation (columns), where each panel shows the proportion of 50% (closed circles) and 75% (open circles) forecast intervals for spawning biomass that contain the true value.
 A well calibrated 50% forecast interval will contain the true value 50% of the time.
 Calibration lines for both 75% and 50% forecast intervals are indicated by the red dashed lines in each panel, respectively.
 Points above or below the line indicate forecast intervals were too conservative (wide) or permissive (not wide enough), respectively.
 In each plot, the number in the top left indicates the number of converged runs (out of 100).

+Fig. 7.
+Relative error in spawning biomass (left column) and forecast coverage of spawning biomass (right column) for the “less-information” scenario across four estimation methods (rows) when estimating steepness.
+Relative error in spawning biomass is shown for years for which the estimation method was provided data (years 41 through 80) and the forecast period (years 81 through 100, to the right of vertical red dashed lines), where the horizontal dashed red lines indicate a relative error of zero.
+Upper and lower edges of the boxes correspond to the first and third quartiles (the 25th and 75th percentiles) and the whiskers correspond to 1.5 times the distance between the first and third quartiles.
+Performance of forecast interval estimates shows the proportion of 50% (closed circles) and 75% (open circles) forecast intervals for spawning biomass that contain the true value.
+A well calibrated 50% forecast interval will contain the true value 50% of the time.
+Calibration lines for both 75% and 50% forecast intervals are indicated by the red dashed lines in each panel, respectively.
+Points above or below the line indicate forecast intervals were too conservative (wide) or permissive (not wide enough), respectively.
+In each plot, the number in the top left indicates the number of converged runs (out of 100) and the number in the top right indicates the relative error in steepness.
+In each plot, the number in the top left indicates the number of converged runs (out of 100), the top right is the relative error in steepness, the bottom left number is AARE for the years with data, while the bottom right number is AARE in the forecast.